WHAT WE SAY ABOUT SAM

 In addition to upstream commercial and project agreements and disputes Sam has been heavily involved in regulatory and safety matters.
 These include the Ocean Odyssey FAI, post-Macondo Subsea Well Response Project, EU Safety Directive and industry interactions with the new regulators in the UK.

-After training in the City, Sam started his upstream career in the Middle East before working in the legal departments of Amoco UK Limited (downstream, for three years), UK Exploration, and Europe & West Africa.
-He moved to ARCO British (as a Legal Manager) in 1987 and BG plc as its Upstream Deputy General Counsel in 1996 (shortly before the Centrica demerger) leaving at the end of 2012 to consult for Centrica Storage and Oil Spill Response Ltd.
+After City training Sam started his upstream career in the Middle East before working in the legal departments of Amoco UK Limited (downstream, 3 years), UK Exploration, and Europe & West Africa.
+He moved to ARCO British (legal manager) in 1987 and BG plc as Upstream Deputy General Counsel in 1996 (shortly before the Centrica demerger) leaving at the end of 2012 to consult for Centrica Storage and Oil Spill Response Ltd.

 He joined Oil & Gas UK, the North Sea trade association, in 2014.
-This was initially full-time, but he now acts as part-time Legal Manager.
+This was initially full-time, but he now acts as part-time Legal Manager with a colleague in Aberdeen covering 4 days/week.
 He chaired their 4th annual legal conference in Scotland in 2017, having chaired similar AIPN events (Model Contracts Workshops) earlier.